AndreeaBu-25/holiday-memories/README.md

 ## Future improvements

+- add Edit button in the location view, to be able to modify an already added trip
+- wish list
 - iCloud sync
+- create account
 - trip sharing
-- wish list
-- bug fixing

 ## Technology used